jdodgen/MQTT-home/micropython/power_change_notifier/readme.md

 this includes micropython code, pictures of the hand wired board as well as scad and stl files to make the enclosure.

 The system consists of:
- - Utility monitor - publishes MQTT status that utility is supplying power
- - Generator monitor - subscribes to the above MQTT and sends emails when the state changes.
+ - 2 or more sensors that publishes MQTT status and subscribes to the other sensor(s).
  - MQTT broker - [mosquitto](https://mosquitto.org/) runs anywhere: I like tiny linux servers.

 /etc/mosquitto/mosquitto.conf needs to contain